The Importance of Repentance

-It doesn’t take a rocket scientist to understand what repentance means in the preceding verses, yet do we really see this type of repentance happening in the lives of people who profess “Christianity” today?
+It doesn’t take a rocket scientist to understand what repentance means in the preceding verses, yet do we really see this type of repentance happening in the lives of people who call themselves Christians today?

 Do they really repent where the fruit of it is working in their lives, or are they claiming to follow Christ while still slaves to their sin?

-Wherever leaven is not purged, men will decide what “repentance” means rather than God.
+Wherever leaven is not purged, men will decide what 'repentance' means rather than God's word.

 Sometimes the go-to concordances and lexicons that define “repentance” cannot be trusted to give full meaning to Biblical words.
-They are fallible; therefore, it is imperative to first allow the Holy Spirit to help you define a particular word in Scripture.
-As you can see, when you dig into precept upon precept and line upon line, the term repentance used in the false mainstream church systems today does not really fit the testament and witness of letting Scripture define the word.
+It is imperative to first allow the Holy Spirit to help you define a particular word in Scripture.
+As you can see, when you dig into 'precept upon precept and line upon line,' the term repentance can be twisted where it does not fit the testament and witness of letting Scripture define the word.
 The importance of proper exegesis of Scripture cannot be stressed enough.
-We do not want to be found guilty of biased eisegesis by not rightly dividing the word promoting a doctrines of dead faith.
+We do not want to be found guilty of our biased eisegesis into the word because it will promote a dead faith with dead works.

 Repentance is not sitting around and letting God clean your life up for you, but it takes some initiative on our part as well.
-God has given us free-will and we can stop whatever we are doing and turn the other way.
-Even those who do not have Christ in their lives can clean up their own acts by their own will, yet people who claim to follow Christ sit back and say that it’s all God’s job to deliver them without any action on their part.
-All they have to do is sit back and "believe."
-Many believe that they cannot truly have victory, but wait in their lounge chair of "grace" hoping soon to be raptured away from their sins.
+God has given us free-will and we can stop whatever we are doing with His help and turn the other way.
+Even those who do not have Christ in their lives can clean up their own acts by their own self will, yet people who claim to follow Christ sit back and say that it’s all God’s job to deliver them without any action on their part.
+All they have they have to do is sit back and 'believe.'
+Many believe that they cannot truly have victory, but wait in their lounge chair of 'grace' hoping soon to be raptured away from their sins.